 I read recently that we often mistake the discharge of a feeling for the feeling itself.
-What I understand that to mean is that when we express a feeling such as anger or sadness, we are often accused of getting stuck in the feeling and dwelling on it, when we are in fact in the process of letting it go.
+What I understand that to mean is that when we express a feeling such as anger or sadness, we are often accused of getting stuck in the feeling and dwelling on it, when we are in fact in the process of discharging it and letting it go.

 Western society seems to be strongly averse to the so-called ‘negative’ feelings.
 We put a lot of focus on positive thinking, looking on the bright side, and being happy.
 We all want to be happy, but we have a whole array of other emotions as well so that we can fully express our human experience.
 When we are only focused on expressing happiness, we block the full expression of who we are.

 When strong feelings are not discharged, we bottle them up and carry them around inside us.
 This not only leads to physical illness but it also means we’re likely to be triggered by something seemingly unrelated as our blocked emotion looks for another exit.

 When something unpleasant happens, we have an internal reaction to it – anger, frustration, sadness, grief, etc. To complete the process, we express the feeling.
 At this point someone witnessing this might tell us to ‘just let it go’.
 The irony is that this is exactly what we’re doing.

 Crying, talking it out, punching a pillow, writing, self-reflecting etc, are all ways we discharge these feelings.
 How many of us have been told when doing these things that we’re having a pity party, feeling sorry for ourselves, stuck in the past?

 Drinking, drugging, gambling, working 80 hours a week, overeating are all ways we avoid our feelings, stuffing them and numbing ourselves instead.
 They help in the short term.
 In the long term, not so much.
 We heal by discharging the emotion.
 It’s appropriate to have these emotions in certain situations.